Tom-Nagy/walking-around/README.md

 to download on pdf format.
 Those tips are presented in three columns next to each other on large and medium devices and below each other on small devices.
-A Titile and encouragement is display on large screen only.
+A Title and encouragement is display on large screen only.

 #### Get in touch !